What is lactose intolerance?

 For most people, lactose intolerance develops over time as the body produces less lactase.

-It is estimated that 30 to 50 million Americans have some degree of lactose intolerance.
+It is estimated that 36% of Americans and 68% of the world population have some degree of lactose intolerance.
 Lactose intolerance affects people from certain ethnic populations and races—such as Latin Americans, African-Americans, Native Americans, Asians, East Europeans and Middle Easterners—more than others.

 How do I know if processed foods contain lactose?